PapiVPG/Qt-journal/README.md

 # Qt-journal
 Investor's journal <br>

-My main project about tool to help with all data from stoks <br>
+My main project about tool to help with all data from stocks <br>

 Main assumptions: <br>
 -counting profit/loss <br>